alert2joe/cakephp2-Sugar/Query.md

 # Query

 ## setup
-* 建立 Query Folder 於 /app/Model
+* create Query Folder at /app/Model
-* 建立 AppQuery.php 於 /app/Model/Query
+* create AppQuery.php at /app/Model/Query

-註：或可複製 Sugar/code_snippets/Model/Query 到 /app/Model
+Or just copy Sugar/code_snippets/Model/Query 到 /app/Model

 ## AppQuery.php
 the AppQuery class is the parent class to all of your Query.